pikulet/5amcrook/content/posts/wfh.md

 ![the switch is best placed at eye level, so you can constantly monitor the game](/media/wfh.jpg)

 "It's imperative to have the switch placed right in front of my homework.
 That way, I can always be alert when a balloon flies by."

 Now, balloons in ACNH are not the latex inflatables you see at parties.
-Every one will run after a balloon they see, even climbing up cliffs and crossing rivers.
+Everyone will run after a balloon they see, even climbing up cliffs and crossing rivers.
 Yes, all that just so they can wring a slingshot at that balloon.

 smolcano's switch-work setup is not unique, which is no wonder the average playtime in the global player base is at least 12 hours a day.